 That said, the Phantom 2 Vision+ (P2V+) costs twice as much as Parrot’s newest addition and although there are some significant differences between the two models, which drone offers the best value per dollar?

-This article compares features of both drones to establish whether or not the price difference is justified – whether you’re a seasoned drone pilot looking for a new toy or this purchase represents your first experience in this fun an
+This article compares features of both drones to establish whether or not the price difference is justified – whether you’re a seasoned drone pilot looking for a new toy or this purchase represents your first experience in this fun an exciting hobby.

 Contents (Jump to)